friemen/reactor/README.md

 ### Functions applying to Signals

+**as-signal** -- Takes an arbitraty value.
+If it's a signal, returns it unchanged.
+If it's an event source returns a new signal that holds the last event.
+Otherwise returns a new signal with the given value.

 **setv!** -- Sets the value of one signal.
 If the old value and the new value are different the value is propagated to followers of the signal.

 **setvs!** -- Sets values for some signals, values are propagated if respective old and new values differ.